Cirroteuthis: Description

 Cirroteuthis muelleri can reach a maximum length of 400 mm (mantle length 170 mm).
 Statements that C. muelleri reaches up to 1.5 m total length are erroneous (and involve unidentified Cirrothauma, then regarded as Cirroteuthis sp., being mistakenly assumed to be C. muelleri).
 It is off white or pale purple, with the inner side of the arms and the webs being brownish-purple.

 The head has well developed eyes with lenses.
 The upper and lower beaks are thin and relatively weak.
 The body is gelatinous and fragile.
 The arms are nearly equal in length.
-A pair of translucent webs joins the dorsal and ventral sides of the arms together and the webs terminate at a nodule.
+Extensive webbing connects between the arms, with a 'secondary web' also present (a diagnostic feature of the family), near the arm tips a fleshy web nodule acts as the web attachment point on each ventral arm edge.
+The number of suckers differentiate the two known species, C. muelleri has around 28-34 suckers per arm (even on the largest specimens), while C. kirrilyae has 36-39 suckers per arm.
 The first 7 or 8 suckers are cup-shaped and raised on thick stalks, numbers 2 and 3 being the largest.
 There are a further 30 or so smaller suckers with delicate stalks.
 Between the suckers are conspicuous cirri up to 19 mm long.
 These are elongate, fleshy tendrils set along the sides of the oral surface of the arms, the longest being in the mid-arm region.
 Both the suckers and the cirri do not extend as far as the tip of the arm.

 The fins are elliptical when viewed from the side.
 They are wide, and longer than the width of the head.
 The aperture of the mantle is narrow and the funnel is long.
-It has been nicknamed "Dumbo" after the cartoon elephant of that name, because its fins resemble large ears.

 Distribution

 Cirroteuthis muelleri is a deep sea species.
-It is found in cold seas in the boreal Arctic, the north Atlantic Ocean, and the north Pacific Ocean.
-In the southern hemisphere at least three specimens have been captured of Cirroteuthis cf. muelleri from New Zealand and Australia, which may represent a new species.
+It is found in cold seas in the boreal Arctic and the far north Atlantic Ocean.
+Specimens of Cirroteuthis from around Australia, New Zealand, and possibly the central and northeastern Pacific have been allocated to a new species, Cirroteuthis kirrilyae Verhoeff & O'Shea, 2025 (previously referred to Cirroteuthis cf. muelleri).